DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 The discussion provided a valuable debugging experience for the student, who correctly identified a discrepancy between the expected output and what was shown in the browser.
 The debugging process revealed that while the student's HTML was correct, the `bootstrap.css` file itself referenced external assets that were not present.
 This highlighted the importance of file paths and confirmed the robust nature of the student's HTML setup, including the crucial viewport meta tag for responsive design.
 The discussion also reinforced the difference between a tutorial's specific instructions and the modern best practice of using a CDN for production.

 ---

+#### QUIZ

+### Course Step Number: 502

+### Date Researched: 2025-08-13

+### Robust Summary of Best Practices and Modernization

+This entry documents the completion of a quiz on the Bootstrap framework.
+The student correctly identified that Bootstrap is primarily used for creating responsive and mobile-first websites.
+This confirms a foundational understanding of the framework's purpose, which is a key concept in modern front-end development.

+---